Skip to main content

 Percentage of patients who finished their emergency visit within Ontario's target time

-How long high-urgency patients (e.g. severe allergic reaction or overdose), as assessed by the emergency department, spent in emergency before being spent home or to another facility.
+How long high-urgency patients (e.g., severe allergic reaction or overdose), as assessed by the emergency department, spent in emergency before being sent home or to another facility

-Patient's visit to emergency finished within 8 hours before being sent home or to another facility
+8 hours (90th percentile) – 90% of patients spent 8 hours or less in emergency before being sent home or to another facility

 Length of stay in the emergency department for all patients admitted to hospital